Dajti Express cable car

 Several marked hiking trails start at the top station of the cable car, although local signage is definitely not as good as in other European countries, so expect to use a map often.

-The most popular hike is the Dajti Ridge trail, which first climbs steeply but briefly (about 1.5 km) from the top station of the cable car to an elevation of 1,600 meters, and then continues for about 4.5 km on a panoramic ridge hike to the road at the Qaf Priskë saddle at Lake Shkallës.
+The most popular hike is the Dajti Ridge trail, which first climbs steeply but briefly (about 1.5 km) from the top station of the cable car to an elevation of 1,600 metres, and then continues for about 4.5 km on a panoramic ridge hike to the road at the Qaf Priskë saddle at Lake Shkallës.
 O

 From here, minibuses run approximately every hour down to Tirana.
 Reverse routing would be preferable, but tickets for the cable car can only be bought at the lower station, not the upper one, and not for either way down.